 Some of the most common ways to get your computer infected with adware include:

 - Downloading and installing free software from untrustworthy sources.

 - Opening email attachments from unknown senders.

 While the first and second options can only be prevented by paying more attention, you can avoid the third with an ad-blocker.
 AdLock might be a good choice, but we will cover it later in the article.

 Use Windows Security (Windows Defender)

 Windows Defender is basically a built-in antivirus software.
 Its primary function is to protect your PC from various types of malware, such as viruses, spyware, and ransomware.
-And adware is not technically a virus though it might act as one.
+And adware is not technically a virus (like YT5s virus) though it might act as one.